Campaigns

 Step 4 (Wizard 2) — Compose the message

-- Template (WhatsApp Official / Unofficial) — picker shows only approved templates for the selected channel.
+- Template (WhatsApp Official) — picker shows only approved templates for the selected channel.
 On pick, variable slots appear with a source selector per slot: contact field, CSV column, or global value.

-- Quick (non-template text or simple media) — plain text with optional media attachment.
+- Quick (WhatsApp text or simple media) — plain text with optional media attachment.
+Supports inline

 If the template isn't approved yet: you'll see "Template is not approved for use" and the campaign won't save.
 Wait for approval.